B-Amela/Group_Project_7/README.md

 ![image](https://user-images.githubusercontent.com/97119920/170082971-ca4a32ae-f37d-4b6e-bd13-66437d77fb29.png)

 ### Description and explanation of the model's confusion matrix, including final accuracy score.
 Additionally, the model obviously addresses the question or problem the team is solving.
+The model was able to correctly classify data it was not trained on 80% of the time.

 ## Technologies, languages, tools, and algorithms used throughout the project
 ###  Database stores static data for use during the project